SOsintOps/Argos/README.md

     sudo chmod +x ~/Downloads/Argos/setup.sh
     ```

-5) Run the file:
+5) Close FireFox and run the file:
     ```bash
     ~/Downloads/Argos/setup.sh
     ```

 ## TO DO
-- Set-up an OSInt custom Browser.
 - Add more functionality to the existing bash shortcuts, such as predefined spiderfoot searches or RiskIQ CLI.
 - VMware tools installation.
 - set osint report templates as libreoffice's templates.